Doctor Who Treats Chronic Lyme: What to Look For

 - Neurologic or autonomic symptoms

-- Chronic pain without clear explanation
+- Chronic pain without a clear explanation

 - Symptoms that persist despite prior treatment